aws-samples/energy-workbench-sdk/README.md

 ` /src/search/models.ts`` - Contains the TypeScript interfaces for requests/responses
  `index.ts`- Exports the SDK contents `base/base.client.ts`- instantiates a base class for all other client modules.
-This gathers environmental variables`SearchClient` - Sample client for calling API
+This gathers environmental variables`GroupClient` - Sample client for calling API

 ## ✨ Features